-There’s so much to be thankful for in a history filled with tireless advocates.
+There’s so much to be thankful for in a history filled with tireless advocates such as black history in America.
 One of such great men was Horace Julian Bond, a complete one-off as far as social activism, civil rights and politics are concerned.

 Julian Bond was far from a conventional professor, writer or poet.
 He was a maverick and a leading light in the fight for justice, equality, and fairness.

 The social activist and leader in the Civil Rights Movement was born in Nashville, Tennessee and came from a family of academics.
 Horace Mann Bond, father to Julian Bond, was president of Lincoln University, a historically black university in Pennsylvania while his mother, Julian Agnes was a librarian at Clark Atlanta University.

 While attending Morehouse, Julian Bond helped co-found the Student Nonviolent Coordinating Committee (SNCC) and served as the communication director from January 1961 to September 1966.
 That is where he developed his chops as a civil rights organizer, as he traveled around Georgia, Alabama, Mississippi, and Arkansas organizing voter registration drives.